Ivor Warne-Smith

 Ivor Warne-Smith (29 October 1897 – 4 March 1960) was an Australian footballer who played for the Melbourne Football Club in the Victorian Football League and for the Latrobe Football Club in the North-Western Football Union in Tasmania.
 During his time with Melbourne he won two Brownlow Medals, played in their 1926 premiership side, was captain-coach of the club and represented his state of Victoria on numerous occasions.
 Warne-Smith remained involved with the club for the rest of his life and was named in the Melbourne Football Club Team of the Century.
 He was also named in the Tasmanian Team of the Century.
 Warne-Smith fought in both World War I and World War II.

 Early life

 Warne-Smith was born in Sydney and moved to Melbourne with his family when he was a child.
+His mother Naomi Scharrer was Jewish.
 He was educated at Wesley College, where he was noted as a footballer and cricketer.
 In 1914 he received "triple honour colours" at Wesley, for showing "exceptional commitment to the team and an outstanding level of skill in the specific sport" in three separate sports.
 As a teenager he played for Collegians in the Metropolitan Amateur Football Association.